lorensen/VTKExamples/src/VTKBook/Chapter6.md

 This classification scheme can be extended to other visualization techniques such as vector and tensor data, or even to nonvisual forms such as sound or tactile feedback.
 We have found this classification scheme to be helpful when designing visualizations or creating visualization techniques.
 Often it gives insight into ways of representing data that can be overlooked.

-**Figure6-30** is an example of glyphing.
+<a href="#Figure6-30">**Figure6-30**</a> is an example of glyphing.
 Small 3D cones are oriented on a surface to indicate the direction of the surface normal.
 A similar approach could be used to show other surface properties such as curvature or anatomical keypoints.

 ### Cutting